Justin Marks: Entrepreneurial career

 Marks' father, Michael, is a partner in the private equity firm Riverwood Capital, board member of GoPro and a minority owner in the Golden State Warriors.
 He also served as an executive at Crocs and the interim CEO of Tesla Motors.

-Marks and Michael McDowell operate a karting facility called the GoPro Motorplex, located 30 miles north of Charlotte, North Carolina.
+Marks and Michael McDowell operate a karting facility called the Trackhouse Motorplex, located 30 miles north of Charlotte, North Carolina.
 The facility opened in October 2012, and was inspired by another karting track located in Parma, Italy.

-In 2015, HScott Motorsports owner Harry Scott Jr. took control of TSM's K&N Pro Series East team, and partnered with Marks to field four cars under the banner HScott Motorsports with Justin Marks for Scott Heckert, William Byron, J. J. Haley, Dalton Sargeant, and Rico Abreu.
+In 2015, HScott Motorsports owner Harry Scott Jr. took control of TSM's K&N Pro Series East team, and partnered with Marks to field four cars under the banner HScott Motorsports with Justin Marks for Scott Heckert, William Byron, Justin Haley, Dalton Sargeant, and Rico Abreu.
 Marks also owned a World of Outlaws team, Larson Marks Racing, with Kyle Larson before relinquishing his stake to Larson in 2018 to focus on sports car racing.

-In August 2020, Marks partnered with former NASCAR executive Ty Norris to create Trackhouse Racing Team, a Cup Series team that debuted in 2021.
+In August 2020, Marks partnered with former NASCAR executive Ty Norris to create Trackhouse Racing, a Cup Series team that debuted in 2021.
 The team operates on a cause marketing strategy that includes a STEM education program for minority populations in the United States.

 On June 30, 2021, Trackhouse announced their purchase of the NASCAR operations of Chip Ganassi Racing, with its two charters for the No. 1 and the No. 42 teams, therefore announcing the team will be two cars in 2022.
-A driver, sponsors, and number will be announced later.
+A driver, sponsors, and number would be announced later.
 It was later announced that the 1 car would turn to Trackhouse with Ross Chastain driving it.
-Marks got his first win as a car owner on March 27th, 2022 with Chastain, winning at the Circuit of the Americas in Austin, Texas.
+Marks got his first win as a car owner on March 27, 2022, with Chastain, winning at the Circuit of the Americas in Austin, Texas.

 On January 9, 2023, a consortium consisting of Trackhouse, DEJ Management, Jeff Burton Autosports, Inc., and Kevin Harvick Incorporated purchased the CARS Tour.